Panel: State shouldn’t take over Georgia county’s elections

 “Replacing the board would not be helpful and would in fact hinder the ongoing improvements to Fulton County elections,” it says.

+“The Performance Review Board’s report affirms what we already know — our staff work every day to serve Fulton County voters and deliver free and fair elections in compliance with the law,” Cathy Woolard, chair of the Fulton elections board, said in a news release.

-State Election Board Chair William Duffey said during a meeting last month that the board will discuss the panel’s recommendations at its Feb.
+State Election Board Chair William Duffey said last month that the board will discuss the panel’s recommendations at its Feb.
 7 meeting.
-The review panel said in a statement Friday that it looks forward to presenting its report at that time.

-Former President Donald Trump had zeroed in on Fulton after he lost Georgia by a slim margin in the November 2020 general election.
-In phone calls to state election officials and in public comments, Trump made unfounded claims of widespread election fraud in the county.
+Former President Donald Trump had zeroed in on the county after he lost Georgia by a slim margin in the November 2020 general election.
+In phone calls to state election officials and in public comments, Trump made unfounded claims of widespread election fraud in Fulton.

-The Fulton County review panel appointed by the State Election Board included Stephen Day, a Democratic appointee to the Gwinnett County election board; Ricky Kittle, a Republican appointee to the Catoosa County election board; and Ryan Germany, general counsel for the Secretary of State’s office.
+The review panel named by the State Election Board included Stephen Day, a Democratic appointee to the Gwinnett County election board; Ricky Kittle, a Republican appointee to the Catoosa County election board; and Ryan Germany, general counsel for the Secretary of State’s office.

-The review panel considered the county’s performance in 2020 and then observed pre-election, Election Day and post-election operations during the 2021 municipal elections and during the 2022 primary, general and runoff elections, the report says.
+The panel considered the county’s performance in 2020 and observed operations before, on and after Election Day for the 2021 municipal elections and the 2022 primary and general votes, the report says.
 The panel also relied on help from The Carter Center, which regularly monitors elections around the world and was invited to observe the 2022 general election in Fulton County.

-Fulton County has “a long and well-documented history of issues administering elections,” the report says.
-Those include long lines, inefficiency in reporting election results and other issues.
-Its shortcomings were particularly pronounced during the 2020 primary election, resulting in a consent order between the county and the State Election Board that included the appointment of an independent monitor for the general election that year.
+The county has “a long and well-documented history of issues administering elections,” the report says, including long lines and inefficiency in reporting results.
+Its shortcomings were particularly pronounced during the 2020 primary, resulting in a consent order between the county and the State Election Board that included the appointment of an independent monitor for the general election that year.

-That monitor, Carter Jones, observed the county’s practices before, during and after the 2020 general election.
-He said he found sloppy practices and poor management but no evidence of “any dishonesty, fraud or intentional malfeasance.”
+That monitor, Carter Jones, said he found sloppy practices and poor management but no evidence of “any dishonesty, fraud or intentional malfeasance.”

 Many of the county’s issues in 2020 stemmed from or were exacerbated by the COVID-19 pandemic, but some of the county’s responses to that made things even worse, the panel found.

 The county’s election process was more organized in 2022 than in 2021, which showed improvement over 2020, the report says.
-The county has made a number of changes, including implementing an inventory tracking system for elections equipment and creating new management positions and filling others, which helped to spread responsibility and improve performance in key areas, the report says.
+A number of changes, including implementing an inventory tracking system for elections equipment, creating new management positions and filling others, helped to spread responsibility and improve performance in key areas, according to the report.

-While the county showed significant improvement, the panel recommended areas for additional work.
-Those include poll worker training, general organization, compliance with regulations for ballot review and reviewing polling place layout.
+The panel nevertheless recommended areas for additional improvement, such as poll worker training, general organization and polling place layout review.

 The controversial takeover provision in the 2021 election law allows state lawmakers who represent a county to request a review of local election officials and their practices.
-The State Election Board must then appoint a review panel that is required to issue a report after a thorough investigation.
+The State Election Board must then appoint a review panel that is required to investigate and issue a report.

-The law says that if the state board finds evidence that county officials violated state election law or rules three times in the previous two election cycles and have not fixed violations, it could eventually suspend the county board.
-It also says the state board could remove the county board if it finds that during at least two elections over two years the county board has shown “nonfeasance, malfeasance, or gross negligence.”
+If the state board finds evidence that county officials violated state election law or rules three times in the previous two election cycles and have not fixed violations, it could eventually suspend the county board.
+The law also says the state board could remove the county board if it finds that during at least two elections over two years the county board has shown “nonfeasance, malfeasance, or gross negligence.”

-If the county board is removed, the state board would appoint a temporary administrator.
+If a county board is removed, the state board would appoint a temporary administrator.

 Democrats and voting rights activists complained when the law was passed that the takeover provision would open the door for political interference in local elections and could suppress turnout.
 Republicans said it was necessary to make sure county election officials are following the law.